 It’s been famously (if inaccurately) said (and more famously sung) that “nobody walks in LA.”
 This has, of course, never been remotely true and seems to be growing even less so.
 There have always been Angelenos who’ve taken trips on foot and in the past few years groups have organized to take walking tours to explore architecture and neighborhoods or to hike public stairways and stair streets.
 Open streets events like CicLAvia, once misunderstood by some as bicycle events, attract increasing numbers of pedestrians.
 Angelenos have always enjoyed hikes and, since at least 1976, jogging.
 As much as I like all of these, though, they’re mostly either organized events or systematic ones with predetermined beginnings, routes, and ends.
 I’ve met relatively few Angelenos whom I know to share my love for an aimless ramble or ambling stroll.

-Often when I undertake my Silver Lake passeggiata, I wonder what it might be like if the chainlink fence was removed and the paved banks landscaped in native plants.
+Often when I undertake my Silver Lake passeggiata, I wonder what it might be like if the chain-link fence was removed and the paved banks landscaped in native plants and terraces on which to sit.
 I imagine the Ivanhoe Reservoir being enjoyed as a public park and pool and the larger reservoir, restored somewhat to its natural, marshy state and preserved for migratory birds and other wild creatures.
 I imagine, by the Silver Lake Recreation Center, food trucks and vendors selling coffee, tea, or wine.
 I imagine mimes and musicians in the park and over in the Silver Lake Meadow, lawn sports being played and plein air painters painting them.

 Reactionaries are never persuaded by the logic of progress, though, or they wouldn’t be reactionaries.
 For years there was no pedestrian path at all and people just walked in the street, hoping that drivers wouldn’t hit them.
 It took a motorist hitting two, killing one, and then — unable to face what he’d done – killing himself for the forces of obstruction to be ever so eased.
 Construction of a pedestrian path was approved and — a mere sixteen years later — the fence was moved back a few meters, some trees planted, and some decomposed granite was laid down.
+The sky showed no signs of falling.
 Maybe in another sixteen years, we’ll have a proper passeggiata.

 In the meantime — please let me know in the comments if you’ve seen, heard, or participated in anything like a passeggiata anywhere in Los Angeles or Southern California.
 Facciamo una passeggiata!